Planet Hollywood Resort

 Downstairs in this tower is a separate lobby, all marble and multi-hued lights that change color, a lobby bar, its own pool with a cafe, a fitness center, and its own valet parking.

 It’s worth noting that Elara is managed as a separate property and you can’t book rooms there through Planet Hollywood – you have to go through Hilton via their website or by calling direct.

 Unfortunately self-parking is not much better.
-It’s $10 per day but the bigger issue is that the garage is located at the back of the property and requires a very, very long walk through a crowded shopping mall to get to the front desk.
+Unlike most hotels on The Strip these days it is free to park but the issue is that the garage is located at the back of the property and requires a very, very long walk through a crowded shopping mall to get to the front desk.
 If you’re toting luggage it isn’t fun.
 A solution here is if you stay at the Elara the parking garage is much closer.